artorious/WeConnect/README.md

 <p>
     <strong>WeConnect<strong> provides a platform that brings businesses and individuals together.
-    This platorm creates awareness for businesses and gives the users the ability to write reviews about the businesses they have interacted with.
+    This platform creates awareness for businesses and gives the users the ability to write reviews about the businesses, they have interacted with.
 </p>

-# Usage
+## Usage
+Please visit the [website](https://artorious.github.io/) for a quick tour.

-# Attribution
+### Attribution

 [The Andela Developer Challenge](https://docs.google.com/document/d/1iJrCZKiHl-9bIqsTinHmipI_ItYZgrPHT2ZzO3W7ACg/mobilebasic) hosted by [Andela](https://andela.com/)